 Voice-Assisted Tech Is Only Halfway There

 While it’s true Google, Amazon, and Apple have succeeded in bringing their voice assistant hardware to the forefront of daily culture, they aren’t bringing the profits the tech giants had hoped for.
+Google is replacing Google Assistant with Gemini, and Apple has delayed plans to give Siri AI-powered skills.

 People are using voice assistants for a simplified version of question-based searches.
 While they aren’t performing as well as expected in the market, the real challenge we face with the underlying AI is important to understand.